Outsourcing Facilities Management: 3 Pros and Cons To Consider

 1. Opinions of Employees or the Public

 Outsourcing can generate negative opinions and feedback from employees, the public or both.
 This is especially true if the task that is being outsourced was previously completed by your employees in-house.
-Outsourcing has the perception of whittling the job pool down which could be a source of contention.
+Outsourcing has the perception of whittling the job pool down, which could be a source of contention.
 This is especially true in regions that are experiencing slower than normal job growth.

-2. Organizational Knowledge
+2. Lack of Organizational Knowledge